 One way to travel the world, or even manage a staycation, is to get the right credit cards.
 Keep in mind, if you can’t pay off your credit card bill each month, this is not the strategy you want to go with.
 But if you can be responsible then you can sign up to a number of credit cards that offer larger sign-up bonuses.
 Don’t do it all at once—wait at least three months between banks.
 Then, charge all of your everyday purchases so you will earn miles/points.
 Because getting the right one is so important, I commissioned credit card expert Jason Steele to give us his recommendations for three credit cards to consider in 2015.
 One of my personal favorite cards (and one of Jason’s favorites) is the Barclaycard Arrival® Plus World Elite Mastercard®.
-It’s truly a great deal because you can get an easy 60,000-mile bonus (when you spend $5,000 on purchases in the first 90 days and pay the annual fee), which you can use to book travel with any airline, anytime with no blackout dates, and it comes with no foreign transaction fees.
+It’s truly a great deal because you can get an easy 60,000-mile bonus (when you spend $5,000 on purchases in the first 90 days), which you can use to book travel with any airline, anytime with no blackout dates, and it comes with no foreign transaction fees.
 Plus, whenever you redeem for travel, you earn 5% of your miles back with their exclusive Carry-on Miles.
 There are other perks too, like the fact that miles never expire.
-Learn more about the Arrival Plus terms and conditions.
+See Rates & Fees here for more information on the Arrival Plus.

 - Use Twitter and Facebook